 “Bigender” and “genderfluid” may seem like overlapping terms, but that’s because bigender is a type of genderfluidity.
 A genderfluid person can change their gender expression depending on several factors, so you may see them expressing one gender one day and another in the next.

 By knowing the differences between these terms, you can use them more appropriately and make a person of a different gender feel welcome and acknowledged.
-Properly identifying and addressing a person by their correct gender is one of the first steps to normalizing the way society accepts the different genders that exist.
+Properly identifying and addressing a person by their correct gender is one of the first steps to normalizing the way society accepts the different genders that exist and fighting gender bias.